Aortic Valve Disease

 More Minimally Invasive Treatments

-Our heart surgeons offer minimally invasive techniques in which the surgeon reaches and repairs the aortic valve through small incisions -- which may reduce blood loss, scarring, and the risk of infection while speeding your recovery.
+Our heart surgeons offer minimally invasive techniques in which they reach and repair the aortic valve through small incisions -- which may reduce blood loss, scarring, and the risk of infection while speeding your recovery.

 A Choice of Heart Valve Replacements

-If you need a heart valve replacement, we offer mechanical valves made of carbon, as well as tissue valves made from animal tissue.
-We screen and educate you on the best alternative for your needs and lifestyle.
+If you need a heart valve replacement, we offer mechanical valves made of carbon, as well as valves made from animal tissue.
+We screen and educate you on the best option for your needs and lifestyle.

 Clinical Trials Access

-As a Duke patient, you may be able to participate in clinical trials or therapies related to your particular needs and conditions that may not be available at other centers.
+As a Duke patient, you may be able to participate in clinical trials or therapies that may not be available at other centers.

-Our cardiac prevention and cardiac rehabilitation program gives you a personalized plan for recovery after surgery and long-term management of your heart health.
-Your program includes exercise instruction, nutritional counseling, and lifestyle modification to optimize your health.
+Our cardiac prevention and cardiac rehabilitation programs give you a personalized plan for recovery after surgery and help with long-term management of your heart health.
+Programs include exercise instruction, nutritional counseling, and lifestyle modification to optimize your health.